nocejo/trev/README.md

 - on

-    (start) Taskworrior command that makes the current task part of the selected set.
+    (start) Taskwarrior command that makes the current task part of the selected set.
 (More usually this would be something as 'modify +markingtag'.

 - off

-    (stop) Taskworrior command that takes out the current task part from the selected set.
+    (stop) Taskwarrior command that takes out the current task part from the selected set.

 - filter